-The Federal Emergency Management Agency reports that, from 2009 to 2011, 7 percent of all residential building fires were electrical fires.
-Virtually all electrical fires are nonconfined, making them more dangerous and destructive, and they tend to result in more costly property damage than other types of fires.
+According to the U.S. Fire Administration (USFA), 6.8 percent of the 354,400 residential building fires reported in 2019 were caused by electrical malfunctions.
+Virtually all home electrical fires are nonconfined, making them more dangerous and destructive, and they tend to result in more costly property damage than other types of fires.

 What Is an Electrical Fire?

 USFA defines an electrical fire as one caused by heat from electrical transformers, wiring, meter boxes, outlets, cords, light fixtures and anything else that conducts electricity.
 Common sources of ignition include arcing caused by power surges and frayed wire insulation that allows contact between flammable materials and hot electrical conductors.
 These fires start most often in bedrooms and attics, and the most common ignitable material that starts the fire is the wire insulation itself, although framing members, wall insulation and wall coverings also ignite.

 Don't Use Water

 The top piece of safety advice — as far as electrical fires are concerned — is to avoid trying to put one out with water.
 Water conducts electricity, and you could be seriously shocked or electrocuted if the water extends in a continuous stream from the fire to your hands.
 Not only that, but instead of putting out the fire, water may simply help it spread by conducting the electricity throughout the room, where arcing and sparks could ignite flammable materials.